ignacio-serrano/curlman/README.md

 TODO:
 -----
   * Should `curlman add resource` allow to specify path parameters?
+YES
   * Add a mock server so tests don't have to go against actual github.
   * Enable configuring the default body editor.
   * Modify unit tests for `curlman request` (once I find some API with a predictable response).
   * Implement `curlman add operation`.
-  * Fix debug pattern so traces are sent to a file instead of stdout.
-  * Implement passing query parameters to `curlman request`.
+  * Implement reading query parameters from a file in `curlman request`.

 Project layout
 --------------